rbpolim/ig.news/README.md

 ### :computer: Project

-<p>The Ig.news is a Jamstack architecture aplication to a personal blog with news about the ReactJS universe.</p>
+<p>The Ig.news is a technology blog with monthly payment system with access to posts.
+Built with NextJS, SASS, Prismic CMS, Stripe for the payment system and Jamstack architecture application.</p>

 ### :rocket: Technologies